mmhus/riscv-sbi-basic/.github/pull_request_template.md

 - [ ] Did you run lint -cf `filename` on your changes, if you are commiting a .c file?
 - [ ] Did you run lint -sf `filename` on your changes, if you are commiting a .sh file?
+- [ ] Does your code compile properly using `make`?
-- [ ] Did you related issue number in the description
+- [ ] Did you related issue number in the description?

 ## Description